-Heart disease is after all the so-called ‘silent killer’ of women and I feel obligated to help get the word out about ways to combat the disease.
-Why not highlight the healthiest and most unhealthiest foods for your ‘ole ticker?
+Heart disease is considered a ‘silent killer’ of women and coronary heart disease is the leading cause of death globally.
+We must help get the word out about ways to combat the disease.
+Why not highlight the healthiest and unhealthiest foods for your ole’ ticker?

 Best foods for your heart: